klm127/ReadWriteDisplayTriangles/README.md

 ----On Windows:
 Run compileAndRun.bat
+OR
+execute : gradle run : from the command line

 ----On any other machine:
 --From the root directory
--Compile with javac ./src/edu/mid/readWriteDisplayTriangles/*.java -d bin -Run JVM 1.8 with java -cp bin edu.mid.readWriteDisplayTriangles.MainEntry
+-Compile with javac ./src/edu/mid/readWriteDisplayTriangles/*.java -d bin -Run JVM 1.8 with java -cp bin edu.mid.readWriteDisplayTriangles.MainEntry OR
+execute: gradle run : from the command line in the root directory

 ----There are optional debug modes which may only be activated from the command line